 Exercise and diet go hand-in-hand to keep your heart stronger.
-In fact, along with exercising, a heart-healthy diet may reduce your risk of heart diseases by 80%.
+In fact, along with exercising, a heart-healthy diet may reduce your risk of heart disease by 80%.

 Thus, in this article, we’ll see 2 of the simplest yet most effective ways to have a strong heart – Diet, and Exercise.